jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 g.drawFittedText ("Hello World!", getLocalBounds(), Justification::centred, 1);
 {%endhighlight%}

 Then implement our slider in our constructor.
+The constructor is a special member function of a class that is executed whenever we create new objects of that class and has the exact same name as the class.
+The constuctor can be used to initialize the the values within our class.

 {% highlight C++%}
 NeuroAudioProcessorEditor::NeuroAudioProcessorEditor (NeuroAudioProcessor& p)